Inshan/API-Authentication-Using-Django/README.md

-It is one of the must-do project in django.
+It is one of the must-do projects in django.

 Plain DRF.